 From North Carolina Central University: The university continues to work to ensure that the number of students who graduate increases and that these students graduate in a timely manner.
-NCCU attained a significant jump in degree efficiency in 2019-20, outperforming its annual benchmark goal.
-In addition to the onboarding process for first-year students in our University College, students also receive academic advising and academic support in their academic departments.
+NCCU attained a slight decrease in degree efficiency in 2019-20, but remains 4% above its baseline.
+In addition to the onboarding process for first-year students in our University College, students also receive academic advising and support in their academic departments.
 Furthermore, NCCU has increased the number of transfer students who have applied to and enrolled in the university as a result of articulation agreements and memoranda of understanding (MOUs) with targeted community colleges in North Carolina and California.
 Transfer students take full advantage of the array of services offered in the Office of Transfer Services, which supports them from enrollment to graduation.
-Most recently, the university signed an MOU with Vance-Granville Community College to expand the Eagle Voyage partnership as part of the North Carolina Pathways to Success program.
-This agreement establishes a pathway for graduates of VGCC’s Associate of Applied Sciences degree to transfer into NCCU’s Bachelor of Science in pharmaceutical sciences program.
+In January 2020, the university signed an MOU with Vance-Granville Community College (VGCC) to expand the Eagle Voyage partnership as part of the North Carolina Pathways to Success program.
+This agreement established a pathway for graduates of VGCC’s Associate of Applied Sciences degree to transfer into NCCU’s Bachelor of Science in pharmaceutical sciences program.

 Achievement Gaps in Undergraduate Degree Efficiency

 By 2021-22, NCCU will reduce by 50% the achievement gap in undergraduate degree efficiency between low-income and non-low income students.